james-stevens/powerdns-webui/README.md

 Becuase I want the webapp to live in the ROOT directory of the website, this overloads the PowerDNS stats page (which also lives at the root), so I have put in a rule that makes the stats page available from `https://<server-ip-address>/stats/`.
-Although, of course, this webapp alos gives you access to the stats that are available from the Rest/API.
+Although, of course, this webapp also gives you access to the stats that are available from the Rest/API.

 You will need to ensure you have loaded the Apache proxy modules, I used this code